ArjunDhar/scribbles/DI-simple-GO/README.md

 1. Ensure the generic code packages are not mixed with the application specific one.
 For this reason there are 2 packages `Module-A` and `application`.
 1. The application focuses on implementation `AppCalculator.` and glue `dependencies.go`; while the Module focuses on the reusable code.

-The rest of the code explains the working in a simplified form.
+My [code on Github](https://github.com/ArjunDhar/scribbles/tree/master/DI-simple-GO) explains the working in a simplified form.